 The energy we use in our homes represents over a quarter of nationwide total energy use.
 We have the worst housing stocks in Europe.
 Reducing energy used in homes either by reducing demand for energy or by making homes more energy efficient is a national priority.

 It is also a householder priority as gas and electricity prices are increasing rapidly and poorer members of society are being faced with a desperate choice between keeping warm or facing massive heating bills.
-One of our members, Peter Haigh, an energy expert, explains the current crisis click here and describes what can be done to save money, stay warm and reduce carbon emissions click here.
+One of our members, Peter Haigh, an energy expert, explains the current crisis click here and here, and describes what can be done to save money, stay warm and reduce carbon emissions by clicking here.

 Using funds from a grant provided by Bradford Council we now have equipment we can use to help Addingham residents understand how and where their homes lose heat and how those losses can be reduced.